uliska/scheme-book/scheme/including.md

 {% endlilypond %}

-We have two variables, `bpmA` and `bpmB`, one of which has been entered as a LilyPond, the other as a Scheme variable (we'll soon get to the “thing” with the parens in Scheme).
+We have two variables, `bpmA` and `bpmB`, one of which has been entered as a LilyPond, the other as a Scheme variable (as an exercise you can think about this expression in the light of what you learnt in the previous chapter).
 But internally they are now the same kind of variable and can be accessed in the same way:

 {% lilypond %}
 {